KianCandelario/FileOrganizer/README.md

 - Supports various file types such as images, videos, documents, audios, and more.

 ## Demo
-> The following screenshots will show how the script organizes the files into their respective folders based on their file types.
+> The following screenshots show how the script organizes the files into their respective folders based on their file types.

 *Downloads*
 ![Downloads Folder](./demo/Downloads.png)